-O.P.I.: This syllabus is © 2017 by Mr. Robert E. Plant, II O.P.
+O.P.I.: This syllabus is © 2019 by Mr. Robert E. Plant, II

+O.P.
 I. means "other pertinent information," or in layman terms, "something else that you need to know."

 Tutoring: Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Rooms RC211 and RC212, and at the Lubbock Center (38th and Avenue Q).
 (Please remember to verbally request a tutor and to sign in when you seek the help of a tutor in each of these places.)

 Videos for this course are also available.
-Students are encouraged to view these by using the tapes in Room 116 or by accessing them online via YouTube.
+Students are encouraged to view these by accessing them online via YouTube.

 There are alternate tutoring resources available online for students upon request.

-"Your situation will never change unless YOU do! #BeTheChangeYouSeek" "Practice & Application Sustain Success! #PASS"
+"Practice & Application Sustain Success! #PASS"